jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 Some metadata, such as Twitter account IDs, were hatched on day one, and have never changed.
 Other metadata was not introduced until well after Twitter started in 2006.
 Important areas of new metadata being introduced include account profile attributes, geo-referencing, and  shared links and media.
 Below are some of the most common areas of Tweet attributes that are fundamentally affected by these Twitter platform updates.

 Filtering/matching behavior for these depends, in most cases, on which historical Tweet API is used.
-Depending on which product you use, see these [articles]:
+For a deeper dive into how these products compare and constrast, see these [articles]:
 + [title](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/hpt_timeline.md)
 + [title](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/search_timeline.md)

+To help determine which product is the best fit for your research and use-case, these attribute details provide some high-level product information.

 ### Twitter Profiles  <a id="=twitterProfiles" class="tall">&nbsp;</a>

-Since at its core Twitter is a global real-time communication channel, research with Tweet data commonly has some emphasis on who is communicating.
+Since at its core Twitter is a global real-time communication channel, research with Tweet data commonly has a certain emphasis on who is communicating.
 Often it is helpful to know where a Twitter user calls home.
-Often knowing the account description with mentions of interests and hobbies can lead you to Tweets of interest.
+Often knowing an account bio includes mentions of interests and hobbies can lead you to Tweets of interest.
 It is very common to want to listen for Tweets from accounts of interest.
 Profile attributes are key to all of these use-cases.

 Every account on Twitter has a Profile that includes metadata such as Twitter handle, display name, a short bio, home location, number of followers, timezone and many others.
 Some attributes never change, such as numeric user ID and when the account was created.
 Others usually change day-to-day, week-to-week, or month-to-month, such as number of Tweets posted and number of account followed and followers.
 Other account attributes can also change at anytime, but tend to change less frequently: display name, home location, and bio.

 The JSON payload for every Tweet includes *account profile* metadata for the Tweet's author.
 If it is a Retweet, it also includes profile metadata for the account that posted the original Tweet.

 The mutability of a Tweet’s profile metadata depends entirely on the historical product used.
 The Search APIs serve up historical Tweets with the profile settings as it is at the time of retrieval.
 For Historical PowerTrack, the profile is as it was at the time the Tweet was posted, except for data before 2011.
 For Tweets older than 2011, the profile metadata reflects the profile as it was in September 2011.

 ### Original Tweets and Retweets <a id="=tweetsRetweets" class="tall">&nbsp;</a>